Jiuzhaigou Sichuan, China Travel Guide

 Jiuzhaigou is not a nightlife destination; evening entertainment focuses on cultural performances.
 Relaxation options are for the most part in hotels.

 No natural hot springs are directly within Jiuzhaigou.
-The nearby Baimajiazhai village has some simple hot spring facilities.
+The nearby Baimajiazhai village possesses some simple hot spring facilities.

-Yoga and meditation retreats are not a feature.
-The park's tranquil environment is conducive to personal quiet reflection.
+Retreats for yoga and meditation are not a feature.
+The park's calm setting is conducive to personal quiet reflection.

-Small markets near the park entrance and in Zhangzha Town sell local produce, snacks, and souvenirs.
+Small markets near the park entrance and in Zhangzha Town offer local produce, snacks, and souvenirs.

 Souvenir shops offer various Tibetan handicrafts, including sterling silver accessories, prayer flags, and thangkas.